ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 When a {{site.data.keyword.vpx_full}} load balancer is ordered from the IBM Cloud catalog, it is assumed a reverse proxy is being requested.
 The requestor will be asked for the number of “public” IPs to be used as virtual IPs (VIPs).

 In the case of a forward proxy, the VIPs need to be setup on the private network.
-A support ticket needs to be opened in order to request VIPs for the private network.
-The number of VIPs required will determine the size of the subnet requested in the ticket.
-The subnet information will be returned in the ticket.
+A support case needs to be opened in order to request VIPs for the private network.
+The number of VIPs required will determine the size of the subnet requested in the support case.
+The subnet information will be returned in the support case.

 In our example we requested a `/29` subnet, which resulted in the following: